Teacher Certification Course

 The CGMS Secondary Teacher Certification program is a unique blend of distance learning with a low residency requirement.

 Through a combination of residential classes and e-technology video lectures and presentations, CGMS offers a deep and comprehensive exploration of the Montessori approach for the adolescent.
-Students complete a variety of meaningful assignments which relate directly to their classroom experience and provide opportunities for practical application of the course material.
-Weekly interactions with instructors and fellow students in online discussion forums and chats serve to build a rich and supportive learning community and provide additional opportunities for integration of course topics.
+Adult learners complete a variety of meaningful assignments which relate directly to their classroom experience and provide opportunities for practical application of the course material.
+Weekly interactions with instructors and fellow adult learners in online discussion forums and chats serve to build a rich and supportive learning community and provide additional opportunities for integration of course topics.

 Certification Level: IMC Montessori Certification for teaching ages 12-18 years of age.